himanshus852/ImageViewer/README.md

 <b>Steps to execute project:</b><p>
 1) Compile the ImageViewer.py<br>
 2) Create executive file using pyinstaller.<br>
-3) Double-click on executive file to run the application<br>
+3) Double-click on executable file to run the application<br>
 <p><b>ImageViewer.py:</b> This file contains the source code of the application.Tkinter is used to create GUI of Image Viewer .Pillow and OpenCV are used to scale while maintaing aspect ratio of Image during Zoom-in/out.<br></p>
 <h3><u>Below are the screenshots of Application.</u></h3>